 Rosewood Essential Oil

-Rosewood Essential Oil is sometimes referred to as Bois de Rose Oil.
+Rosewood Essential Oil is sometimes referred to as Bois de Rose Essential Oil.

-Aromatically, the oil has a subtle, yet surprisingly sweet, woody, fruity aroma with a floral quality to it.
+Aromatically, Rosewood Essential Oil has a subtle, yet surprisingly sweet, woody, fruity aroma with a floral quality to it.
 I don't typically refer to wood oils as "beautiful" oils, but this certainly is a beautifully aromatic oil that holds a dear place in holistic aromatherapy as well as natural perfumery.
-It is a versatile oil that blends well with other wood, citrus, spice, herbaceous and floral oils.

-Sadly, Rosewood is now a seriously endangered species, and the production of Rosewood Oil is a strong contributor to the significant reduction in the species.
-Whenever possible, consider sourcing alternatives to Rosewood Essential Oil or purchase it from reputable suppliers that are conscientious of how they source their Rosewood Oil.
+Sadly, Rosewood is now a seriously endangered species, and the production of Rosewood Essential Oil is a strong contributor to the significant reduction in the species.
+Whenever possible, consider sourcing alternatives to Rosewood Essential Oil or purchase it from reputable suppliers that are conscientious of how they source their oil.

-You may find Ho Wood Essential Oil to be a lovely, aromatic substitute for Rosewood Oil.
+You may find Ho Wood Essential Oil to be a lovely, aromatic substitute for Rosewood Essential Oil.